ritense/multi-instance-complex-objects-demo/README.md

 # Multi instance subprocess with complex object collection

-Demonstration using complex objects as process variables in combination with multi instance sub process
+Demonstration using complex objects as process variables in combination with multi instance sub process in Camunda

 > Recommendation is to use JSON to serialize complex objects.
 More info [here](https://camunda.com/best-practices/handling-data-in-processes/#__strong_serializing_strong_complex_data)